28add11/DIY-SPI/README.md

 ## How to test
 If you want to test in hardware, feel free to use the code in [FPGA](src/FPGA/).
 The `slaveTop.sv` and `masterTop.sv` files are the top level definitions, you can change the input/output names to match how you want to implement it.
 I did so on a Basys 3, so functionality is tailored to that.
 If you want to test using a simulator, the test code is in [test](test/).
 It's been tested in Vivado's built in simulator, and uses the FPGA test modules for the designs under test.
+There are more instructions for both in the [readme for FPGA](src/FPGA/README.md).

 Look, you probably shouldn't use this in your own project, I am definitly a noob to digital design.
 But if you want to learn off it, that is more than welcome.
 Even better, if you want to contribute I would be very glad.